 On conversion, the Trust adopted the Borough of Poole's Pay Policy and this is applied in respect of both teachers and support staff pay following normal performance review meetings.
 A pay review panel of selected Trustees is convened prior to each October half term to consider proposals.
-The CEO/Executive Head teacher presents her recommendations to the panel and decisions are minuted by the Clerk to the Trust Board.
+The CEO/Executive Head teacher presents her recommendations to the panel and decisions are minuted by the Governance Professional.